nojoven/OpenFoodFacts/README.txt

 The list of products is given by the OpenFoodFacts API.

 How it works:
+Before anything else you have to sign in or to sign up.

-The program offers us two choices for starting.
+The program offers two choices for starting.
 1- Which product do you want to replace
 2 - Display your favorites

 Choice 1
-- The program asks us to select a category.
+- The program asks you to select a category.
-- The program shows us the list of every products in the chosen category
+- The program displays the list of every products in the chosen category
-- We are asked to select one article
+- You are asked to select one article
 - Once entered the program displays the list of products which possess a better nutrigrade (if nutrigrade is not already 'A')
-- We have to select one of the displayed articles
+- You have to select one of the displayed articles
-- Its data and data of the replaced product are stored into the database
+- Its data and data of the replaced product are stored into the database with your ID

 Choice 2
-The program displays the data that are stored in the favorites table.
+The program displays the data that are stored in the favorites table AND that possess your ID.

 Trello: https://trello.com/b/lbqJxrk7/p5